tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 # Native Vector Support in TigerGraph
-TigerGraph now offers native vector support, making it easier to perform vector searches on graph patterns.
+TigerGraph offers native vector support, making it easier to perform vector searches on graph patterns.
 This feature combines the strengths of graph and vector databases, enabling powerful data analysis and seamless query integration.

 # Sample Graph To Start With <a name="top"></a>
 ![Financial Graph](https://raw.githubusercontent.com/tigergraph/ecosys/master/demos/guru_scripts/docker/tutorial/4.x/FinancialGraph.jpg)